Where is the New Adelphi Theatre?

 Traffic Wardens operate at all times on campus, so please be mindful.
 The New Adelphi Theatre accepts no responsibility for any vehicles parked illegally outside the building.

-We used to live down the road at the (old) Adelphi Building on Peru Street, but we moved onto the Peel Park Campus in September 2016.
+We previously lived down the road at the (old) Adelphi Building on Peru Street, but we moved onto the Peel Park Campus in September 2016.

-The New Adelphi Building is home to the School of Arts and Media for music, performance, art, design and architecture students.
-The theatre was initially used for in-house performances by our students, with some public facing events throughout 2017 and 2018.
-In the winter of 2017, the building was officially launched by our Chancellor Jackie Kay MBE, Peter Kay and Sian Gibson.
-The launch also featured a very special performance in the New Adelphi Theatre, written by our associate artist Jim Cartwright, starring actors from stage and screen.
-For more information on our official launch, please click here.
+The New Adelphi Building is home to the School of Arts, Media and Creative Technologies for music, performance, art and creative tech.
+The Theatre was initially used for in-house performances by our students, with some public facing events throughout 2017 and 2018.
+In the winter of 2017, the building was officially launched by acclaimed poet and novelist Jackie Kay CBE, Peter Kay and Sian Gibson.
+The launch also featured a very special performance in the New Adelphi Theatre, written by award-winning playwright Jim Cartwright, starring actors from stage and screen.
+You can find more about our launch here.

-In the summer of 2018, the New Adelphi Theatre team were introduced to programme the theatre’s first ever public facing season of work.
-Our premiere season only launched in September 2018.
+In the summer of 2018, the New Adelphi Theatre team were introduced to programme the Theatre’s first ever public facing season of work.
+Our premiere season launched in September 2018.
 Find out more about the venue and programming teams here.

 For more information about our next season please see ‘What’s On’.

-We do host some special events for students only, but this will be clearly stated on our ticketing site, Fatsoma.
-If in doubt, you can always call our Box Office on 0161 295 2533.
+We do host some special events for students only, but this will be clearly stated on our ticketing site Fatsoma.
+If in doubt, you can always email Hannah on Box Office at firstname.lastname@example.org, or phone 44161 527 4760 (manned 2-3 days a week).
+You can also submit an online query here.

 How do I book tickets?

-We manage our tickets through the event marketing platform Fatsoma, who are based in Manchester city centre.
+We manage our tickets through the event marketing platform Fatsoma.

 How much do tickets cost?